samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Range:** 10 feet

-**Components:** V, S, M (for each of the spell’s targets, one jacinth worth 1,000+ GP and one silver bar worth 100+ GP, all of which the spell consumes)
+**Components:** V, S, M (for each of the spell's targets, one jacinth worth 1,000+ GP and one silver bar worth 100+ GP, all of which the spell consumes)

 **Duration:** Until dispelled

 You and up to eight willing creatures within range project your astral bodies into the Astral Plane (the spell ends instantly if you are already on that plane).
-Each target’s body is left behind in a state of suspended animation; it has the [Unconscious](/sources/dnd/free-rules/rules-glossary#UnconsciousCondition) condition, doesn’t need food or air, and doesn’t age.
+Each target's body is left behind in a state of suspended animation; it has the [Unconscious](/sources/dnd/free-rules/rules-glossary#UnconsciousCondition) condition, doesn't need food or air, and doesn't age.

-A target’s astral form resembles its body in almost every way, replicating its game statistics and possessions.
+A target's astral form resembles its body in almost every way, replicating its game statistics and possessions.
 The principal difference is the addition of a silvery cord that trails from between the shoulder blades of the astral form.
 The cord fades from view after 1 foot.
-If the cord is cut—which happens only when an effect states that it does so—the target’s body and astral form both die.
+If the cord is cut—which happens only when an effect states that it does so—the target's body and astral form both die.

-A target’s astral form can travel through the Astral Plane.
-The moment an astral form leaves that plane, the target’s body and possessions travel along the silver cord, causing the target to re-enter its body on the new plane.
+A target's astral form can travel through the Astral Plane.
+The moment an astral form leaves that plane, the target's body and possessions travel along the silver cord, causing the target to re-enter its body on the new plane.

-Any damage or other effects that apply to an astral form have no effect on the target’s body and vice versa.
-If a target’s body or astral form drops to 0 Hit Points, the spell ends for that target.
+Any damage or other effects that apply to an astral form have no effect on the target's body and vice versa.
+If a target's body or astral form drops to 0 Hit Points, the spell ends for that target.
 The spell ends for all the targets if you take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to dismiss it.

-When the spell ends for a target who isn’t dead, the target reappears in its body and exits the state of suspended animation.
+When the spell ends for a target who isn't dead, the target reappears in its body and exits the state of suspended animation.

 ---